laamella-gad/parameter-source/README.md

 Enums values are case insensitive, and underscores, whitespace, and quotations marks are ignored.

+## Type conversions in general

+The general pattern is:
+1. get the value of the key
+1. is the type of the value of the type that was requested?
+Return it.
+1. is the type of the value related to the type that was requested?
+Convert it and return it.
+1. is the type of the value `String`?
+Try to parse it, and construct and return the requested type.
+1. fail with a `ParameterSourceException`

+Some requested types may skip step 2 because they have no commonly used type.

+So in general, the pattern is to do maximum effort to return a value, but without causing unexpected behaviour.

 ## Reducing repetition in keys

 Often keys are (or emulate) a path.